 Meet Taylor, our new assistant variety rep

 Taylor Moore has joined the Cope Seeds team on an extended placement.
-He’s been with us over the summer and he’s so good, we’re keeping him on for a full-time placement to manage an important R&D project.
+He’s been with us over the summer and he’s so good, we’re keeping him on for a full-time placement as our assistant variety rep to manage an important R&D project.

-With a background rooted in agriculture and an endless interest in innovative, sustainable farming techniques, he brings plenty of out of the box thinking and enthusiasm to the team.
+With a background rooted in agriculture and an endless interest in innovative, sustainable farming techniques, he brings plenty of out of the box thinking and enthusiasm to the team as assistant variety rep.

 “I’ve helped out on the family farm, based on the Nottinghamshire/Yorkshire border, from a young age,” says Taylor.
 “I’m more involved with the decision making now, but it isn’t quite big enough to support me with an income, and I’ve always known I’d need to find a farming-related job that I’d be just as passionate about.”